Arpit-Saxena-10/Snake-AI-Reinforcement-Learning-/README.md

 As the State does not contain enough information, the AI won't be able to play optimally.In the future I would like to update the training method from Q-Learning to Deep Q-Learning with the image of the game as the state(so the AI has full info about the situation).

 How Good is this AI?
-With about 50,000 games training, it scores about 4.6 food on average and can go as high as 18 if it gets lucky.Obviously, there is still room for improvement.
+With a training of about 50,000 games, it scores about 4.6 food on average and can go as high as 18 if it gets lucky.Obviously, there is still room for improvement.

 ![Alt Text](https://github.com/Arpit-Saxena-10/Snake-AI-Reinforcement-Learning-/blob/master/9.gif)